| |

 term for this is masking, and DRAW has an automatic way of doing

+it, which youll see in the following exercise.
 But first lets talk about this word, mask.
 Our suspicion

 is that accomplished graphic artists use the term when they want to intimidate